USDA-ARS-GBRU/ml-training-site/_pages/Agenda.md

 ---- | ----- | -------------------
 8:00 | Coffee
-8:30 | Welcome from the Northeast Area Director | Dariusz Swietlik 8:40 | Meeting goals and objectives | Brian Scheffler 8:45 | Group introductions | All Participants
+8:30 | Welcome from the Northeast Area Director | Dariusz Swietlik 8:35 | Welcome from the NAL Director | Paul Wester 8:40 | Meeting goals and objectives | Brian Scheffler 8:45 | Group introductions | All Participants
 9:15 | Ceres and linux commands | Jonathan Shao